 The Group has experienced negative operating cash flow in the past.
-For the year ended 31 December 2018 and 2020, the Group had negative operating cash flow of RMB282.4 million and RMB1,257.6 million, respectively.
+For the years ended 31 December 2018 and 2020, the Group had negative operating cash flow of RMB282.4 million and RMB1,257.6 million, respectively, due to a low income return rate of its construction projects which was caused by the large upfront investment and the long payback periods.
 The Group's future liquidity, the payment of its other payables and accruals, as well as the repayment of its outstanding indebtedness when due, will primarily depend on its ability to maintain adequate cash inflows from operating activities and proceeds from external financing.
 In the event that the Group is unable to generate sufficient cash flows from its operations to meet the demand from its operating and capital expenditures, its operations will have to be funded by other financing activities.
 If the Group's operating activities fail to generate sufficient cash to satisfy its cash requirements, the Group has to increase its reliance on external financing to satisfy its working capital and capital expenditure, thus increasing its financial vulnerability and adversely affecting its financial condition and results of operations.